8 Delightful Health Benefits Of Blueberries For Babies

 Blueberry Allergy In Babies

-Unlike other berries, blueberries are not allergens but may elicit an allergic reaction in the baby if introduced earlier than the sixth month.
+Unlike other berries, such as blackberries for babies, blueberries are not allergens but may elicit an allergic reaction in the baby if introduced earlier than the sixth month.

 Blueberry allergy can result in swollen eyelids and lips.
 The baby may also have itchy, swollen rashes and in some cases an upset stomach.